MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-content-search/New-ComplianceSearchAction.md

 This parameter has been deprecated and is no longer used.

-To specify the format for Exchange search results, use the SharePointArchiveFormat parameter.
+To specify the format for Exchange search results, use the ExchangeArchiveFormat parameter.
+To specify the format for SharePoint and OneDrive search results, use the SharePointArchiveFormat parameter.

 ```yaml
 Type: ComplianceExportArchiveFormat